openstack/freezer/README.rst

 provided backup name.
 The syntax is: container\_name/hostname\_backup\_name\_timestamp\_initiallevel

--  'X-Object-Meta-Providers-List': 'HP'

-This option is NOT implemented yet The idea of Freezer is to support every Cloud provider that provide Object Storage service using OpenStack Swift.
-The meta data allows you to specify multiple provider and therefore store your data in different Geographic location.

 -  'X-Object-Meta-Backup-Current-Level': '0'

 Record the current backup level.
 This is important as the value is incremented by 1 in the next freezer execution.

--  'X-Object-Meta-Backup-Name': 'mongod\_dev-mongo-s1'

 Value set by the option: -N BACKUP\_NAME, --backup-name BACKUP\_NAME The option is used to identify the backup.
 It is a mandatory option and